Parsley Potatoes (Easy & Buttery, 20 Minutes)

 Ingredients – tailored to your taste

-Potatoes: I prefer to use fingerling (pictured) or baby potatoes – red, yellow or white.
-You can also use Yukon gold potatoes cut into smaller pieces.
-All these types of potatoes tend to be creamy when cooked which is how I like them.
+- Potatoes: I prefer to use fingerling (pictured) or baby potatoes – red, yellow or white – for the best creamy texture.
+You can also use Yukon gold potatoes, cut into smaller pieces.

 Tip

-When boiling potatoes, start with cold water.
-This ensures more even cooking and less chance of mushy potatoes.
+When boiling potatoes, start them in salted cold water (not hot).
+This ensures more even cooking and reduces the chance of mushy potatoes.

 Recipe FAQs